A Language Model With Million Context Length For Raw Audio: Methodology

+As described in the abstract, audio signals are challenging to model at a raw scale.
+Transformer architectures have been successful in modeling the behavior of audio signals over smaller duration \cite{verma2021generative,child2019generating}.
+For the case of audio understanding directly from audio waveforms, Transformer architectures were first used by having a front end that can directly be learning a time-frequency representation, and then learn a dependency across these learned representations via attention and feed-forward layers \cite{verma2021audio}.
+Additionally, for almost all of the audio signals are sparse in the frequency domain, we can easily compress them by a factor of 10x-20x with almost perfect reconstruction. \cite{engel2017neural,haque2018conditional} and \cite{verma2018neural} showed how these latent spaces can be used to encode the information present in the audio signals and can be helpful for the manipulation and synthesis of new timbral spaces.
+At smaller time scales, audio signals being quasi-stationary larger compression factors are much easier to achieve.
+For the case of deriving useful information from the signal, as opposed to reconstruction, they have seen success in problems such as speech recognition \cite{schneider2019wav2vec,haque2019audio} and music transcription\cite{hawthorne2018enabling}.
 The other advantage of such an approach allows us to reduce the size of the attention map, by a factor by which we compress the contents of audio into.
 A single latent vector of dim-128 per time step is fed to a Transformer.
 This single latent dim is the compressed version of 2000 audio samples (corresponding to a single time-step of Transformers), thereby giving Transformer the ability to handle quite large sequences with a smaller attention map.
 For our case, we divide the audio into chunks of non-overlapping samples of 2000 samples.
 Each of these chunks (or patches) is passed on a convolutional encoder.
 It consists of five layers, the first two layers of 256 filters, with the next two being 128 and the final one 32.
 Strides are alternating between 2 and 3 to subsequently reduce the dimension after every layer, with the kernel size being 7.
 The final layer tensor is flattened followed by a linear layer to reduce the dimension to 128, to that of the embedding size of Transformers.
 The weights of the convolutional encoder are shared across all of the chunks.